jimbrig/PSEdgeTools/README.md

 > PowerShell scripts to help users interact and configure Microsoft Edge.

-*[NOTE]: This project was inspired by [erbanku/custom-search-engines-backup](https://github.com/erbanku/custom-search-engines-backup).*
+*NOTE: This project was inspired by [erbanku/custom-search-engines-backup](https://github.com/erbanku/custom-search-engines-backup).*

+View the repo's [Changelog](CHANGELOG.md) for details on the progression of the codebase over time.

 ## Overview